kodebae/kodebae/README.md

-# 💫 Karmen Durbin AKA - Kodebae:
+# 👩🏽‍💻 Karmen Durbin:
 **`Software Engineer (Digital Developement/Communications/Marketing)`**

-👨‍💻 I'm an indie Full Stack Software Engineer who pivoted from Frontend Web Development & Marketing.
+I'm an indie Full Stack Software Engineer who pivoted from Frontend Web Development & Marketing.
 I have experience working with Java, Python, JavaScript, React.js, SpringBoot building web apps, RESTful API's and more.
 I have additional professional experience in providing clients with SEO/SEM and other digital marketing solutions.
 I’m currently working on building projects with these technologies: Java Spring Boot, React, and Python.
 <br>

 <a href="https://github.com/ForrestKnight?tab=followers">